 - Wakfu episode 8 "Xav the Baker" pushes this into a whole new level with a ninja-baker fighting by means of a giant Bread Golem.

 - Any French bread more than 2 days old can get pretty hard.
+And brittle.

 - A joking version of this was used in the one and only battle of the Conch Republic War of Independence (Key West, Florida, 1982; TOW has the story).
 As a protest against a US Customs roadblock, Key West declared independence and bonked someone in a US Navy uniform over the head with a loaf of Cuban bread (similar to a baguette but longer and softer), then surrendered.
 Baguette Beatdowns have appeared from time to time since, including a 1995 protest against an unannounced army reserve exercise.